luissian/iSkyLIMS_documentation/massiveSequencing/searchGuide.md

 ![](../images/wetlab_user_guide/wetlab_search_run_form.png)

-Run state.
+*   **Run state**.
 Select one of the state that could have a Run.
-*   From Start Date.
+*   **From Start Date**.
 Select the date from where you can to start your search.
 When you click on this field select the date using the calendar window that the navigator shows to you.
-*   End Date Search.
+*   **End Date Search**.
 Select the last date that a run was created.

 If you do not type any date on the “End Date Search”, means that you get the run created after this day until today.